 - i.
-Students who have the required scores on the ACCUPLACER, SAT, ACT, or GED test that are less than five years old. - ii.
-Students who have a 2.75 high school GPA or higher and a grade of "A," "B," or "C" in English IV and math (Algebra II, Elements of College Math, Algebra II with Trigonometry, Pre-Calculus, or Calculus) that are less than five years old. - iii.
-Transient students who submit a completed transient form. - Students who enroll as non-credit students (Training for Business and Industry and Continuing Education).

-- v.
-Students who successfully completed a college-level English or math course with a "C" or better at a regionally accredited institution as veri- fied by official transcripts, faxed transcripts, or student grade reports.
+Students who have the required scores on the ACCUPLACER, SAT, ACT, or GED test that are less than five years old. - Students who have a 2.75 high school GPA or higher and a grade of "A," "B," or "C" in English IV and mathematics (Algebra II, Elements of College Math, Algebra II with Trigonometry, Pre-Calculus, or Calculus) that are less than five years old. - iii.
+Transient students who submit a completed transient form. - Students who enroll as non-credit students (Training for Business and Industry and Continuing Education). - v.
+Students who successfully completed a college-level English or mathematics course with a "C" or better at a regionally accredited institution as verified by official transcripts, faxed transcripts, or student grade reports.
 (Unofficial transcripts or reports are only used for registration purposes All official transcripts must be received before the end of the first term of enrollment.) - vi.
 Students scoring 510 or above on the SAT verbal or a 17 or above on the English component of the ACT are exempt from the ACCUPLACER for English. - vii.
-Students scoring 510 or above on the SAT math or a 17 or above on the math component of the ACT are exempt from the ACCUPLACER for math. - viii.
-Students who provide documentation of successful completion ("C" or higher) of developmental course(s) which determine eligibility for English 101 and/or collegelevel math from a regionally accredited institution. - ix.
-Students who have an associate degree or higher from a regionally accredited institution that demonstrates successful completion of college-level English and/or math courses. - x.
-Students who enroll to audit a course. - xi.
-Students who score 165 or higher on the Mathematical Reasoning or Reasoning Through Language Arts of the 2014 series GED.
+Students scoring 510 or above on the SAT mathematics or a 17 or above on the mathematics component of the ACT are exempt from the ACCUPLACER for math. - viii.
+Students who provide documentation of successful completion ("C" or higher) of developmental course(s) which determine eligibility for English 101 and/or collegelevel mathematics from a regionally accredited institution. - ix.
+Students who have an associate degree or higher from a regionally accredited institution that demonstrates successful completion of college-level English and/or mathematics courses.